deepakreddy63/google_test/README.md

 ## Setting up third example with test fixture
 - Apply the same steps as first example
-- account\_test program is generated from account.cc and account\_test.cc source files
+- account\_test program is generated from account.cc and account\_testfixture.cc source files
-- This example tests a class and its member functions
+- This example tests a class and its member functions using googletest test fixture feature

-<p>A __test fixture__ is a place to hold objects and functions shared by all tests in a test case.
-Using a test fixture _avoids duplicating the test code_ necessary to initialize and clean up those common objects for each test.
-It is also useful for defining sub-routines that your tests need to invoke a lot. </p>
+A __test fixture__ is a place to hold objects and functions shared by all tests in a test case.
+Using a test fixture *avoids duplicating the test code* necessary to initialize and clean up those common objects for each test.
+It is also useful for defining sub-routines that your tests need to invoke a lot.

 The tests share the test fixture in the sense of code sharing, not data sharing.
 Each test is given its own fresh copy of the fixture.
 You cannot expect the data modified by one test to be passed on to another test, which is a bad idea.